cs220s25/ADTeamProject2/README.md

 ./localDeployment.sh
 ```

-# EC2 Docker Deployment
-In your AWS Learner Lab, find Secrets Manager Service and store a new
-secret.
-Name you secret DISCORD_TOKEN, and add your own discord token.
-Store another secret named CHANNEL_NAME, and use the name of the channel
-you want to run the bot in.

-Next, you want to create a role that is connected to AWS secrets manager.
-Attach the role to the IAM Instance Profile Option when creating a new EC2
-instance.
-Upload the contents of userData.sh into the user data option.
-Now you can launch your instance.

 # Local Docker Deployment
 * In the Learner lab, click "AWS Details" and then copy the text in the window below "AWS CLI"